 In order to accurately perform this calculation, employers must track employees’ time.
 If an employer does not track time, it cannot determine whether any particular employee is owed overtime for that week, and if so how much.
 (At this point, employers may be wondering whether it is worth it to pay day rates in the first place, as it does not excuse them from their obligations to pay overtime and track employee time.)

 Many employers have been successfully sued for failing to pay overtime premiums to day rate workers.
 The unpaid wages are often significant, as the FLSA allows employees to sue for up to three years’ of back wages, and includes statutory penalties which can double the amount owed.
 It is not a defense to an FLSA claim to say that the employee “knew what the deal was” or “never complained about overtime.”
-An employer’ overtime obligations are set by law and cannot be waived or contradicted by company policy.
+An employer’s overtime obligations are set by law and cannot be waived or contradicted by company policy.
+A company is also not permitted to “even out” hours over two or more weeks — if an employee works 80 hours in one week, and zero hours the next, he is still entitled to overtime even though his total time for the pay period did not exceed eighty hours.

-If you have any questions about how to pay overtime to day rate employees, or if you have not been paid overtime based on a day rate pay plan, call me today at (504) 267-0777 or email me at this link.
+If you have any questions about the overtime laws, or if you have not been paid overtime based on a day rate pay plan despite working more than 40 hours in a week, call New Orleans overtime lawyer Charles Stiegler today at (504) 267-0777 or email me at this link.